 Turning your classroom into a collaborative learning community

-No matter what grade level you teach, creating a productive and engaging class environment is important for student success.
+No matter what grade level you teach, creating a productive and engaging class environment is essential for student success.
 While it can be difficult to gain the trust and respect of your students, an effective classroom management plan can help promote a collaborative learning community and discourage disruptive behavior will set the tone for the entire year.

 Andrew, a teacher in Los Angeles, tells us that there are many challenges to structuring a positive learning environment: